Blackfell/blackfell.github.io/_posts/2020-04-30-Password-Fu-Level-2.md

 {% include figure image_path="/assets/images/posts/password_level_2/seen_the_light.gif" alt="Now you've seen the light!" caption="" %}

-You  might be wondering why we didn't change all your passwords; I actually don't recommend this at first, security is a marathon, tkae your time.
+You  might be wondering why we didn't change all your passwords; I actually don't recommend this at first, security is a marathon, take your time.
 When an account password needs changing, add it to your manager; along side that, change accounts at a pace that suits you, starting with most serious - main email, banking, personal accounts, any IOS or Microsoft accounts.
 Do it over time.

 Another vital step now is to log out of everything and log back in; get that super password memorised, or store a backup safely as we discussed in the password blog series [Level 1](/security guidance/threats & risk/Password-Fu-Level-1/){:target="_blank"}.